Shop

 Winfield, KS

 Started by life and business partners Kaydee and Laura Riggs-Johnson, Ladybird Brewing began, like many a craft brewery, in a garage.
-Setting up a ten-gallon SS Brewtech system in heir home in Winfield, KS, Kaydee and Laura created a kegerator out of an old fridge they found in the trash at church.
+Setting up a ten-gallon SS Brewtech system in their home in Winfield, KS, Kaydee and Laura created a kegerator out of an old fridge they found in the trash at church.
 Named after Kaydee’s nickname, Ladybird likes to brew beers emphasizing local Kansas-grown ingredients.

 With their taproom officially opening in November 2021, Kaydee and Laura no longer need to make beer out of their home, but that idea of celebrating community continues to live on.